ADVERTISEMENT

 When: The last Monday in May.

 What: Memorial Day was first known as Decoration Day.
 It emerged several years after the end of the Civil War as a springtime celebration when the graves of the war dead would be decorated with flowers.
-Today, it is celebrated annually on the last Monday in May to honor those who gave their lives in service.
+Today, it is celebrated annually on the last Monday in May to honor those who gave their lives while serving in the military.

 Millions of WWII draft registration cards are available online.
 Read about draft registrations and what they may teach you about your family history.